 This may seem a little odd but think about it.
 Little bits of super tasty grilled chicken.
 A drizzle of sauce.
 Corn tortillas.
 Cilantro.
 Lime.
 That sounds like a taco to me.

-Chicken tikka is perfect for tacos
+Chicken tikka is perfect

 Chicken tikka is the perfect way to get maximum tandoori flavour into the smallest possible form factor.
 Forget shredding tandoori chicken.